breadcat/blog.minskio.co.uk/content/dreams/archive-012.md

 A group of about 20 of us from high school were driving around London in a large VW van that had been used by three of the group of friends<!-- CD, AG, AW --> as a tour bus for their band.

-As we drove, instruments and equipment wer ebeing set up and tuned and there were speakers and amps in the van.
+As we drove, instruments and equipment were being set up and tuned and there were speakers and amps in the van.

 We were staying at a hotel in a cul-de-sac and the band were going to play there.